 Yong Zheng-Xin

-Research Scientist Intern @ Meta AI (FAIR), Collaborator @ Cohere For AI
+Prev: Research Scientist Intern @ Meta AI, Research Collaborator @ Cohere For AI

-I am a incoming fourth-year Ph.D. student in Computer Science at Brown University, advised by Prof. Stephen Bach.
-I’m fortunate to have collaborated with amazing researchers at Cohere For AI and at Meta AI (FAIR and GenAI Trust Team).
-Currently interning at Meta AI and will be back to Brown in Spring 2025.
+I am a fourth-year Ph.D. student in Computer Science at Brown University, advised by Prof. Stephen Bach.
+I am also fortunate to have done research at Meta (FAIR and GenAI Safety Alignment), Cohere For AI, and BigScience.
+My broad research vision is to develop LLMs that are safe and helpful for everyone.

 As a Malaysian, I also contributed to NLP for Southeast Asian (SEA) languages.
 I’ve hosted *ACL tutorials, helped curate SEACrowd data hub (EMNLP 2024), and studied how well LLMs can handle SEA linguistic phenomenon, such as code-switching (EMNLP 2023 CALCS Workshop), and understand culture in SEA region (NeurIPS 2024).